 I like to use food or plants as the base for much of my festive decor, bringing the outside in and having nature take centre stage.
 Oranges, cinnamon, warm colours like orange and gold and materials like ribbons that can be reused again and again making for a sustainable and eco-friendly choice.

 I have put together four of my favourite homemade Christmas decorations to make each Christmas that are friendly to your wallet and the environment and also a lot of fun to make.
 They'll fill your home with warmth and fragrance and get you into the festive spirit in no time.

-The smell of Cinnamon is so festive to me, and cinnamon sticks are remarkably easy to turn into sweet little decorations.
-I simply bought some ribbon from Etsy in colours I liked and tied them up in little bundles of 3.
-You can then hang them from the tree or scatter about the house on windowsills or on the dining table as part of the decor.
+The smell of Cinnamon is so festive to me, and cinnamon sticks are remarkably easy to turn into sweet little homemade Christmas decorations.
+I simply bought some ribbons from Etsy in colours I liked and tied them up in little bundles of three.
+You can then hang them from the tree, arrange them about the house on windowsills or mantlepieces, or place them on the dining table as part of the centrepiece decor.

-At home in England I always forage things from the garden like seed heads, branches and certain fruits and spray paint them gold or silver to create festive items to dot about the house and really go big on decor.
-It’s fast, cheap and easy and you can get some great non toxic spray paints.
-Lay out some old cardboard or newspaper in a well ventilated area and go to town!
-Nothing is safe from me (except bananas, don’t use them) and all the beautiful pumpkins that were in grocery shops here for Thanksgiving make very pretty additions for both Christmas and Thanksgiving.
+At home in England, I always forage things from the garden like seed heads, branches and certain fruits and spray paint them gold or silver to create festive items to dot about the house and really go big on decor.
+It’s fast, cheap and easy and you can get some great non-toxic spray paints.
+Lay some old cardboard or newspaper out in a well-ventilated area and go to town!
+Nothing is safe from me (except bananas, don’t use them) and I recently discovered that beautiful pumpkins make very pretty additions for both Christmas and Thanksgiving.

 I hope this gives you some ideas as to how you can decorate your home this Christmas without breaking the bank or ending up with a load of plastic - if you make anything please tag me on instagram as I'd love to see!